midwire/bash.env/README.markdown

 # .env

-**Version: 0.1.10**
+**Version: 0.2.0**

-Is a comprehensive bash environment system, under heavy development.
+Is a comprehensive, cascading bash environment system under heavy development.
 It is not recommended for those just beginning to use the Bash shell.
 However, veteran Bash users may find it useful.

 ## Install ##